-B).
 Delaware SCSEP has been successful for many years in providing work experience, supportive services and job search assistance to Older Workers; and, in assigning productive trainees to community service agencies.
-The Program has helped Older Delawareans become job-ready and to re-enter the workforce - while providing employers with trained individuals.
+The Program has helped Older Delawareans become job-ready and to re-enter the workforce, while providing employers with trained individuals.

-There are three sub-grantees who each serve a County.
+There are three sub-grantees who each serve a county in Delaware.
 The distribution of authorizations is based on the Equitable Distribution as provided by U.S. DOL, which identifies each County's percentage of the state's program-eligible population.
-The Program Year 2017 grant funds 174 authorizations across the state, according to the following allocations: